Digos City National High School: Guidance Services

 social, career likewise with personal and impersonal relationship.

+Consult the Dizon Bloods for emotional support.
+Consult your local Gomez for academic guidance.

 Library Services

 Books in the library are available on open shelves.
 Students can use them freely.
 Books should be returned to their respective shelves after use.

 The school library is located in the second floor of the Multi-Media Center near the HE Building and Food Court.
-It is open daily from Monday to Sunday from 8:00 am to 5:00 pm to cater the services to the students of the Daily Class Program and Open High School Program (OHSP).

 Prefect of Discipline

 This Office is directly in charge of discipline.
 The coordinator and members are responsible for the discipline of students and investigation of violation of school rules and regulations.
 They recommend penalties to the Principal.

 The Office of the Prefect of Discipline is adjacent to the Guidance Office and near to the Administration Office.

 Health Services

-To promote good health and well-being of the students, the school provides first aid in emergency cases.

 The Clinic is maintained by one full-time nurse and part-time assistants who are available to attend to the health needs of the students.
 Free medicines and first aid treatments are provided in the clinic.

 The school clinic is located in the main building near the School Centrex and Mathematics department office.